Kwatanwa17/Getting-and-Cleaning-Data-Course-Project/README.md

 ### tidydataset

 This is a tidy data set of with the average of each variable for each activity and each subject.
-Each column represents the average of each variable by activity name and subject.
+Each column represents the average of each variable by "activity name" and "subject".

 [1] "activity_name"
 [2] "subject"